alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 There is a small risk here that bad system administrators will permit the contents of (eg:) /var/lib/tor/oside0/hostname to get out of sync with either/both of `/etc/hosts` or `/etc/tor/torrc`.
 So don't let that happen.

+## Optional: Redirect DNS over Tor

+Some software you use may get tricked into performing DNS lookups of specially-crafted domain names, in order to watch-for and determine the IP address of the server.
+The easiest solution for this is to make outgoing DNS requests over Tor.

+`WORK IN PROGRESS`

 ## Install a Firewall

 You've done all the work above in order to create onion-network-addresses and easy ways to configure applications that can talk to them consistently, with a minimum of useful metadata that could be used to identify the machine's location or "true" IP address which would open it up to (eg:) DDoS attack.